babel/website/docs/preset-typescript.md

 `boolean`, defaults to `false`

-Indicates that every file should be parsed as TS or TSX (depending on the `isTSX` option).
+Indicates that every file should be parsed as TS, TSX, or as TS without JSX ambiguities (depending on the `isTSX` and `disallowAmbiguousJSXLike` options).

 ### `allowNamespaces`